laravel/docs/precognition.md

 </template>
 ```

-When submitting the form via `form.submit()`, the `form.errors` will automatically be populated with returned validation errors.

 We will now use the form helper to implement live validation.
 To do this we will want to call the `form.validate` function, passing through the input name.
 We recommend doing this in the `@change` event handler of your inputs:

 ```vue